docker-tws/docker-tws/README.md

 * `VNC_DISPLAY` should be set to `1` for the paper trading container, so that both VNC servers can share the pod IP address.

+* `TWS_API_PORT` should be set to `7497` for the paper trading container, so that both API servers can share the pod IP address.

 ## Environment Variables